 Article 8.9 - Clear Sight Triangle at Intersection

 .1 A clear view at each corner of an intersection of public or private streets or driveways shall be maintained by establishing a “sight triangle” that is free of obstructions that may block a driver’s view.
 The extent of the required sight triangle varies according to the posted speed and traffic control device(s) of the streets forming the intersection.
 Below is a general figure from the American Association of State Highways and Transportation Officials (AASHTO) “A Policy on Geometric Design of Highways and Streets” which depicts the required sight triangle area to be free of obstructions at an intersection.
-Additional information on the required sight triangles can be found in the Town’s Engineering Standards and Procedures Manual.
+Measurements for sight distances at street intersections, including sight triangles, shall begin within the roadway or edge of pavement of a proposed or existing street.
+Additional information on the required site triangles can be found in the Town’s Engineering Standards and Procedures Manual.

 A sight triangle easement may need to be recorded on the property plat if the sight triangle does not fall completely within the recorded right-of-way.
 Should the sight triangle cross private property, the developer shall secure permanent sight triangle easement or right-of-way from all private property owners within the sight triangle prior to preliminary/construction plan approval.

 .2 No planting, structure, sign, fence, wall, man-made berm, or other obstruction to vision shall be installed, constructed, set out, or maintained so as to obstruct cross-visibility in the sight triangle between 30 inches and 96 inches above the level of the center of the street intersection.